kajalsharma251994/Proj1/README.md

 about resource allocation.
 By employing statistical analysis and interactive mapping tools, the project seeks to create an accessible knowledge base that supports evidence-based poverty reduction strategies while highlighting areas requiring targeted support.

+**Key Activities**

+- Consume and extract data from REST APIs
+- Design and manage structured/unstructured databases
+- Perform statistical analysis on economic and social indicators
+- Build dashboards using Tableau
+- Draft policy notes and contribute to reporting

 **Methodological Approach**